Comprehensive Git Guide for Beginners

 Published on: September 7, 2025

-I wrote this guide to quickly save knowledge for reference and to teach friends and colleagues who are new to Git.
+I wrote this guide for two reasons: to have a personal reference I can come back to, and to have something concrete to share with friends and colleagues who are just getting started with Git.

 1. Installing Git & Setting Up Your Account